pandrr/osc2ws/README.md

 ## installation

+please install node.js for your operating system. open a terminal in the osc2ws directory and type:

 `npm i`

 ## start

 `node main.js`

-after starting it should look like this:
+After starting up, it should look like this:

 ```
 Local IP: 192.168.1.169